World Meteorological Organization

 Case study: WIS2, FOSS, and agile development

-The WMO Information System 2.0 (WIS 2.0) is the framework for WMO data sharing in the 21st century for all WMO domains and disciplines.
-It supports the WMO Unified Data policy and the Global Basic Observing Network (GBON) and makes international, regional, and national data sharing simple, effective, and inexpensive.
-The idea that no Member should be left behind and the objective of lowering the barrier to adoption has been at the core of WIS 2.0 development.
-These objectives inspire the principles underpinning the WIS 2.0 technical framework, such as adopting open standards and Web technologies to facilitate sharing of increasing variety and volume of real-time data.[17]
+The WMO Information System 2.0 (WIS2) is the framework for WMO data sharing in the 21st century for all WMO domains and disciplines.
+It supports the WMO Unified Data policy and the Global Basic Observing Network (GBON) and simplifies international, regional and national data sharing, making it more accessible and cost-effective.
+The idea that no Member should be left behind and the objective of lowering the barrier to adoption has been at the core of WIS2 development.
+These objectives inspire the principles underpinning the WIS2 technical framework, such as adopting open standards and Web technologies to facilitate sharing of increasing variety and volume of real-time data.[24]

 The pilot phase was completed at the end of 2023, with several Members collaborating in building the WIS2 infrastructure.
 Each Member had a different role in the WIS2 framework and implemented a specific component.
 Starting in January 2024, the implementation of WIS2 entered the pre-operational phase in preparation for transitioning to WIS2.
 On 01 January 2025, WIS2 became operational.[26]